ALGO: Synthesizing Algorithmic Programs with LLM-Generated Oracle Verifiers: Experiments

 \paragraph{Verifier} We employ ChatGPT Code Interpreter to create the verifier.
 It is first prompted to generate the reference oracle and then the input generator.
 As mentioned in Section \ref{sec:oracle}, this is possible because the \bruf solutions to most algorithmic problems involve exhaustively going through all possible solutions to find a feasible or optimal one.
 We use a temperature of 1.0 and resample the solution until it can pass all example cases.
 The prompt we used for generating the oracle is shown in \autoref{fig:bf_prompt}.
 For the verifier, we simply use zero-shot prompts to generate the input generator with an input validator since both of them are functionality syntheses and easy to generate.
 We set the maximum length of each input variable to 10 and skip out cases that raise the timeout exception and the recursion error when generating the output via the reference oracle.
 The prompts we used are listed in Appendix \ref{sec:prompts_progs} with generation examples.
 Note that for each problem, we only need to create the verifier once, and it can be used to create arbitrary test cases and guide arbitrary models.

 \paragraph{Code Synthesis Strategies}

-While the verifier is generated by Code Interpreter, the coder can be arbitrary.
 We integrate the following baselines as the coder with \method~to evaluate its verification capability and synthesis accuracy: \begin{itemize}[noitemsep, leftmargin=*, topsep=2pt] \item \textbf{Codex} \citep{chen2021evaluating} and \textbf{CodeT} \citep{chen2022codet}: Codex and CodeT are used as coders that utilize \textit{implicit searchers}.
 Codex is a specialized language model, trained on publicly available code from GitHub.
 CodeT uses Codex to generate both programs and test cases for a problem and uses their dual agreement to filter and rank the programs generated.
 To evaluate \method, we use the exact same set of programs Codex generated, and rank them in three different ways: in a random manner, based on the dual agreement heuristics from CodeT, and according to the verification results provided by \method.
 We then compare the top-ranked programs from each of these three rankings.
 Note that due to OpenAI's policy, the Codex model is no longer available so we directly use the Codex-generated programs provided by the CodeT paper\footnote{ \url{https://github.com/microsoft/CodeT/}}.

 \item \textbf{ChatGPT Code Interpreter}: ChatGPT Code Interpreter is used as a coder that utilizes \textit{instruction enumerators}.
 It is a variant of GPT-3.5 with the code interpreter plugin.
 The version we evaluated, released on March 24th, utilizes the underlying model \texttt{text-davinci-002-code}.
 As the Code Interpreter is instruction-tuned, it can follow directives to solve a problem using a specific class of algorithms, such as `Binary Search'.
 This capability allows it to employ a search strategy that iterates through a list of algorithm categories to identify a correct solution.
 Moreover, with the code interpreter plugin, it is able to run Python code and interpret its results, and automatically refine its output based on the program output.
 We use the default temperature of 1.0 and resample the code solution until it can pass the example cases in the problem descriptions or reach the resample limit (N=5).